laurentiuduca/rtnet-preempt_rt/README.md

 ## 7. There are provided tftp client (both x86_64 and arm) and server (for x86_64).

-If you do not use proxy for scp or ssh, you can use tftp.<br>
+If you do not use rtnetproxy for scp or ssh, you can use tftp.<br>
 On the development host:
 ```
 cp zImage /tmp/